 - Electricity and Gas rates can be expensive.
 Moove2London would highly recommend contacting EDF Energy or Npower who are both leading providers that will give you a competitive quote.
 You will probably need to provide meter readings, before they’ll give you your quote.

 - Phones – you’ll almost certainly require a mobile phone (see section below) on either a pay-monthly or pay-as-you-go basis.
 If you would also like a landline telephone, you’ll need to pay a rental charge for the line.
 You can either contact BT to set up an account for you (or take over an existing one) or you could look into getting an all-in-one satellite/Internet/phone package from companies such as Sky or Virgin.

 Everyone in London has a mobile phone.
 No matter how much you hate talking on the phone, you’ll be expected to own one so that employers, estate agents, landlords and bank managers etc can get in touch with you.
-Mobile phone services in the UK are provided by the following mobile networks: 02, Orange, Virgin Media, Vodafone, T-Mobile, 3 and TalkMobile.
+Mobile phone services in the UK are provided by mobile networks such as EE, Virgin, Vodafone and 3.

 In London you could expect to get a good mobile-phone signal/reception from any of these networks, but if you would like to check coverage of a particular network in your new area, try visiting Carphone Warehouse’s site and click on the dropdown paragraph entitled ‘I can’t get reception’ which will allow you to put in your postcode and check the best mobile phone coverage for your area.

 You can get a mobile phone on a pay-as-you-go or a pay-monthly basis.
 Pay-monthly phone tariffs normally offer cheaper call/text bundles, but you’ll be contracted to that one company for usually a 12-18 month minimum period.